 Stretch that student budget with these recommendations from National College of Ireland for interesting things to see and do in Dublin – without spending a penny.
 From cultural attractions to national landmarks to fitness pursuits – along with a few recommendations that are off the beaten track - there should be something here to suit all tastes.
 Because the best things in life are free...

-3. Dublin’s parks are a fantastic free resource.
-Feed the ducks in St Stephen’s Green, look out for deer in the Phoenix Park or explore the local art that’s hung for sale round Merrion Square each Sunday.
-And if you’re the athletic type, Parkrun Ireland holds free, timed, 5 km runs every week in parks across Dublin.
+1. Dublin’s parks are a fantastic free resource.
+Feed the ducks in St Stephen’s Green, go for a stroll in St Anne’s Park or explore the local art for sale that’s hung around Merrion Square each Sunday.
+And if you’re the athletic type, Parkrun Ireland holds free, timed, 5km runs every week in parks across Dublin.
 Find more info and register for your first run here.

-4. The Botanic Gardens in Glasnevin, just 3 km from the city centre, are well worth a visit: they house a beautiful collection of flowers, plants, trees and the National Herbarium, as well as hosting various workshops and events.
+2. The Botanic Gardens in Glasnevin, just 3km from the city centre, are well worth a visit: they house a beautiful collection of flowers, plants, trees and the National Herbarium, as well as hosting various workshops and events.
 It’s open year-round and, like everything on this list, admission is free.

 5. St Patrick is the saint most associated with Ireland - but did you know you can visit the shrine of Saint Valentine in Dublin?
 His relics are housed in the Carmelite church on Whitefriar Street, one of the largest churches in Dublin and a beautiful building to explore in and of itself.